 LEVEL: III SEMESTER: II COURSE CODE: SOCI 3031/GEND 3031 COURSE TITLE: SEX, GENDER AND SOCIETY: SOCIOLOGICAL PERSPECTIVES CREDITS: 3 PREREQUISITES: SOCI 1002 OR SOCI 1000 AND GEND 1103 DEPARTMENT RESPONSIBLE: INSTITUTE FORGENDER AND DEVELOPMENT STUDIES/BEHAVIOURAL SCIENCES COURSE DESCRIPTION: This course seeks to critically examine the sociological tradition of women, family and gender.
-It reviews the biological, anthropological and social approaches to the origins of sex differences and examines the changes in the sexual division of labour in human history.
+It reviews the biological, anthropological and social approaches to the origins of sex differences and examines the changes in the converted division of Jahar in human history.
+Einally, it avanians the cignificance of converting and its control in the reviews the biological, anthropological and social approaches to the origins of sex differences and examines the changes i the sexual division of labour in human history.
 Finally, it examines the significance of sexuality and its control in the ordering and structure of society.